25+ LinkedIn Connection Message Templates That Get Accepted

 Step 6: Click “Send invitation”

-❗️Note: you can only send upto 10 personalized connections per month with a free LinkedIn account.
-(The one you get without paying anything)
+❗️Note: you can only send 3-5 personalized connection notes per month with a free LinkedIn account (the one you get without paying anything) — LinkedIn’s own help pages disagree on whether the cap is 3 or 5.

 The person receives your request in their LinkedIn notifications and via email (if they have notifications enabled).